Gävle: Climate

 Gävle has a similar climate to the rest of central Sweden with winter highs just below freezing and summer highs a bit above 20 C. The average yearly precipitation is around 600 mm.
 Under the Köppen climate classification Gävle is classified as humid continental (Dfb), in spite of the significant maritime influence.
 It is also one of the northernmost cities of significant size in the world with this climate type, since areas north of the 60th latitude for the most part are dominated by various subarctic climate types.
 Under the 1961-1990 normals, Gävle's fourth warmest month was just around the isotherm of 10 C to not be classified as subarctic, but temperatures did go up sufficiently to be clear humid continental since.

-While precipitation usually is moderate, in August 2021, Gävle was hit by a Flash flood after recording 16 cm of rainfall in one day.
+While precipitation usually is moderate, in August 2021, Gävle was hit by a flash flood after recording 16 cm of rainfall in one day.
 Considerable flooding occurred in multiple regions with entire neighborhoods flooded.
 Vehicles were submerged and landslides occurred as well.
 At least 10 heavy rain reports were reported.

 Economy

 Trade from the port of Gävle increased markedly during the 15th century when copper and iron began to be exported from the port.
 In order to ensure that all trade was via Stockholm, sailing to foreign ports from Gävle and a few other ports was forbidden.

 During the 16th century, Gävle was one of the most important port and merchant towns with many shipping companies and shipyards.

 In 1787 Gävle was awarded "free and unrestricted sailing rights" to and from foreign ports.
 This led to an increase in trade, which in turn led to an increase in buildings, industrial developments, trade and shipping.

+From 1910-1979 Gefle Porslinfabrik produced porslin products.
+The factory, locally named 'Pottan' struggled during the First World War to get clay that would allow them to continue producing high quality products.
+Due to high transport and coal costs the factory had to raise the prices of their products by 40%.

 Today there are few shipping companies or shipyards left, but an important port remains.
 It has over 1000 ships calling per year and is among the top ten common ports in Sweden.